The recent launch of the new iPhone 12 has created a surge in demand, and counterfeit iPhones are flooding the market as

 Lastly, use common sense.
 Wealthy tech giants that offer free devices but require shipping costs should be all you need to know to recognize that it’s a scam.
 Send the message straight to the trash.

 The authoritative way how to check if your iPhone is fake is to take it to an Apple Store or a licensed iPhone dealer or authorized reseller.
 If you are the victim of an Apple iPhone scam, report it to [email protected].
 In addition, if you are seeking to recover your funds, you can contact MyChargeBack.
-We are an American fund recovery firm specializing in complex, card-not-present dispute resolution.
+We are an American financial services firm specializing in complex, card-not-present dispute resolution.
 Working with over 800 banks worldwide, we have assisted clients on every continent recover millions of dollars in assets that they thought they lost for good.